uzser/shekel-streamer/README.md

 ## How to Run

-You can run Shekel Streamer using different methods: npm, Docker Compose, or using a published Docker image.
+You can run Shekel Streamer using different methods: yarn, Docker Compose, or using a published Docker image.
 Here's how to get started:

 ### Preparation

 1. Create a copy of the provided `.env.example` file and name it `.env`.
 2. Fill in the necessary values in your `.env` file.
 See the [Configuration](#configuration) section for more details.

-### Running the App using npm
+### Running the App using yarn

-1. Install the necessary dependencies by running `npm install`.
+1. Install the necessary dependencies by running `yarn`.
-2. Start the application by running `npm run start`.
+2. Start the application by running `yarn start`.

 Logs will be displayed in the console as well as stored in log files for further investigation if required.